-M. Final Appeal of Sanctions to the Vice President of Equity and Inclusion
+L. Final Appeal of Sanctions to the Vice President of Equity and Inclusion

-Either Party may contest the sanction(s) in place following the Review Board determination by asserting to the Vice President of Equity and Inclusion that the sanction(s) were grossly disproportionate to the violation(s) for which the Respondent was found to be responsible.
-To contest the sanction(s), the Complainant and/or Respondent must submit a written statement to the Vice President of Equity and Compliance or to the Executive Director via email that explains the reasons for contesting the sanction(s) within three (3) business days of receiving notice of the Review Board's determination.
+Either Party may contest the sanction(s) in place following the Review Board determination by asserting to the Vice

+President of Equity and Inclusion that the sanction(s) were grossly disproportionate to the violation(s) for which the Respondent was found to be responsible.
+To contest the sanction(s), the Complainant and/ or Respondent must submit a written statement to the Vice President of Equity and Compliance or to the Executive Director via email that explains the reasons for contesting the sanction(s) within three (3) business days of receiving notice of the Review Board's determination.
 The non-appealing Party will be provided a copy of the written statement submitted by the appealing Party and have three (3) business days of receiving it to submit his or her response.

-The Vice President of Equity and Inclusion, or designee, who must be impartial and free of a actual bias or conflict of interest, as defined in Section XI(J)(1) above, makes the determination on a appeal of sanctions after considering the written statements submitted in support of the appeal and in response to it.
+The Vice President of Equity and Inclusion, or designee, who must be impartial and free of an actual bias or conflict of interest, as defined in Section XI(J)(1) above, makes the determination on an appeal of sanctions after considering the written statements submitted in support of the appeal and in response to it.
 The Vice President of Equity and Inclusion, or designee, may elect to review some or all of the other relevant materials associated with the matter to make a determination on the appeal.
 Thereafter, the Vice President of Equity and Inclusion, or designee, will issue a written determination and a rationale for that determination based on the specific appeal request, which may include either upholding or modifying the sanction(s) in place following the Review Board.
 The appealing Party must have first received a determination by the Review Board to be eligible for a final appeal of sanctions under this section of the Policy.
 This sanction appeal determination is the final resolution and not subject to further review.

-N. Notice of Final Outcome
+M. Notice of Final Outcome

-Both the Complainant and the Respondent will receive a written Notice of Outcome that documents the outcome, the rationale, the sanction(s) (if any), and an explanation of what portions of the outcome are final, subject to review or subject to appeal.
+Both the Complainant and the Respondent will receive a written Notice of Outcome that documents the outcome, the rationale the sanction(s) (if any), and an explanation of what portions of the outcome are final, subject to review or subject to appeal.
 As explained above, the University will seek to issue a Notice of Final Outcome in a matter no later than 60 calendar days from the date of the Notice of Investigation; however, there may be matters that, for various good cause, cannot be concluded within 60 calendar days.
 The Office of Equity and Compliance will also notify relevant administrative and academic offices, including the Financial Aid Office, the Registrar, Human Resources, LUPD, the Dean of Students Office, and the Office of Community Life ("OCL"), as appropriate and necessary to ensure that sanctions and remedies are implemented promptly.
 The Office of Equity and Compliance maintains records of all reports and complaints, investigations and resolutions, including Review Boards, Alternative Resolutions, final appeals of sanctions and other steps taken to eliminate Prohibited Conduct, prevent its recurrence, and address its effects.
 Final outcomes and sanctions may also be included in a student's disciplinary record maintained by the OCL.
+The university will, upon written request, disclose to the alleged victim of a crime of violence, or a nonforcible sex offense, the report of the results of any disciplinary proceeding conducted by the institution.
+If the alleged victim is deceased, the report of the final results will be provided to the next-of-kin.